 What is the SuperProject?

-The SuperProject is a one year long FREE program run by the Urban Nature Research Center (UNRC) at the Natural History Museums of Los Angeles County.
+The SuperProject is a one year long free program run by the Urban Nature Research Center (UNRC) at the Natural History Museums of Los Angeles County.
 It is the world's largest urban biodiversity survey.
-NHMLAC scientists partner with and teach participants to make nature observations using smartphones in their own neighborhoods to better understand nature in Los Angeles.
-It is now in its third year.
+NHM scientists partner with and teach participants to make nature observations using smartphones in their own neighborhoods to better understand nature in the Los Angeles area.
+We are now seeking participants for the fourth year of the SuperProject.

 A Big Idea